 Applying for multiple credit cards

 Does applying for a credit card affect your credit score is usually asked by people who are interested in churning credit cards.
-Obviously, the hard inquiries have an immediate impact on our credit scores, while applying for multiple cards can have some unintended consequences as many providers are clamping down on people who have been abusing bonuses.
+Obviously, the hard inquiries have an immediate impact on your credit score.
+Applying for multiple cards can also have some unintended consequences as many providers are clamping down on people who have been abusing bonuses.